 - Equality and Diversity

 - Overcoming Unconscious Bias in the Workplace

 - Dignity at Work

 These courses have also been signposted for students.
-If you ever have any concerns about your students' behaviour in this respect, please contact a Practice Educator or the APPEL office immediately.
+If you ever have any concerns about your students' behaviour in this respect, please contact a Practice Educator immediately.

 The APPEL Network